Sons Of The Desert

 The Sons Of The Desert organization was named after the 1933 Laurel & Hardy film of the same name and began in 1964 when author John McCabe (Mr. Laurel & Mr. Hardy) sent a letter to his friend, Stan Laurel, proposing the idea about forming an organization to honor the work of Laurel & Hardy.
 Stan was very much in favor of this plan, offering ideas such as a coat of arms with the motto “Two Minds Without A Single Thought”.
 Cartoonist, Al Kilgore, created the Sons Of The Desert escutcheon, which honors Stan’s words (translated into Latin).
 Stan also felt that the organization should have “a half-assed dignity”.
 Not too long after Stan Laurel’s passing in 1965, the first meeting of the Sons of the Desert was held at the Lamb’s Club in New York City with founding members John McCabe, Orson Bean, Chuck McCann, Al Kilgore and John Municino.
 Since then, more than 300 chapters known as “tents”, each named after a Laurel & Hardy film, have been formed all over the world.

 In 1978, the Sons Of The Desert held their first International Convention in Chicago and have met in different cities around the world every two years since then.
 Among the hosts of past conventions are Los Angeles (two times), New York, Las Vegas, Stan Laurel’s birthplace in Ulverston, England and Oliver Hardy’s birthplace in Harlem, Georgia.
-The Sons Of The Desert's 24th International Convention is scheduled to take place in Sacramento, California in 2024.
+The Sons Of The Desert's 23rd International Convention is scheduled to take place in Sacramento, California from June 27 to 30, 2024.

 Sons Of The Desert Constitution